-The History of Science Museum makes a charge for the administration and essential preparation and conservation work involved with each loan.
+The Museum of the History of Science makes a charge for the administration and essential preparation and conservation work involved with each loan.
 This represents a contribution to the full cost of lending, and helps meet the conservation costs of the request.
 The Museum reserves the right to make a charge for aborted loans where preparatory work has already begun.